 Preferential strategy regarding freshwater supply

 The freshwater supply in the IJsselmeer Region can be maintained by implementing a cohesive set of measures in the main water system (the large lakes), regional water systems (smaller surface water supplies, drainage water, and canals) and among consumers.
-The availability of fresh water will increase by introducing flexible water level management in the IJsselmeer, Markermeer and the Zuidelijke Randmeren lakes.
+The availability of freshwater will increase by introducing flexible water level management in the IJsselmeer, Markermeer, and Zuidelijke Randmeren lakes.
 In the near future, this will make a 20cm “extra layer of water” available as a structural water reserve.
-The new water level ordinance required to this end is expected to be ratified in 2017.
+The new water level ordinance required to this end will come into force in early 2018.
 This extra layer may need to be gradually increased in due course (probably only after 2050).

 The authorities in charge of the regional water systems will restrict the use of freshwater from the IJsselmeer Region, for example by using adjustable sluices and more efficient flushing.
 The agricultural sector and industry will also be encouraged to save water, for example through underground freshwater storage and the re-use of process or cooling water.
 Agreements to this effect have been set down in the Administrative Agreement on freshwater supply measures in the IJsselmeer Region 2016-2021.